 The family will receive visitors at the Citronelle United Methodist Church on LeBaron Avenue, Citronelle on Thursday, September 12, 2019 at 10:00 a.m.
 A funeral service will follow at the Church at 11:00 a.m.

 In lieu of flowers, Memorial contributions may be made to the Citronelle Memorial Library or to St. Jude Children’s Hospital.

-To send flowers to Dianne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dianne Johnston Andrews, please visit our floral store.